C# Prototype Pattern

 In C#, classes are blueprints for creating new objects.
 From classes, you use the new operator to create an object.

-The Prototype pattern is a creational design pattern that allows you to create new objects by cloning existing objects.
+The Prototype is a creational design pattern that allows you to create new objects by cloning existing objects.
 In other words, the Prototype pattern allows you to create new objects from existing ones by cloning them without specifying the exact class of the objects.

 To implement the Prototype pattern, you follow these steps: